avrtt/jupyter-notebooks/! KAGGLE/README.md

-This folder contains Kaggle kernels.
+This folder contains my Kaggle kernels.
 For more details, see my [Kaggle profile](https://www.kaggle.com/lenferdetroud).

 # Contents